 Each student will choose a research article that describes an application of Operations Research.
-Students are required to consult with the instructor about the selection, with the goal of having papers selected by Friday, January 16th.
+Students are required to consult with the instructor about the selection, with the goal of having papers selected by Friday, January 18th.
 Each student should present a different article, and articles will be assigned on a first-come, first-served basis.
 Please contact the instructor when you have a suitable candidate article.

-The suggested source of the article is the journal Operations Research.
+The suggested source of the article is the Journal of the Operational Research Society.
 This journal publishes papers that focus on significant applications of Operations Research that require the use of serious scientific methods.
-Note that if you are off-campus, you will need to access Operations Research through the SFU library using student Internet credentials.
+You should use an article that describes an operations research project that has been successfully implemented in the field using real data.
+Note that if you are off-campus, you will need to access JORS through the SFU library using student Internet credentials.
 Scientific articles from other sources may also be considered on a case-by-case basis.
 The article should have been published within the last ten years.